fairydreaming/lineage-bench/README.md

 ### Table

 The table below presents the benchmark results.
-Medium reasoning effort was used in Claude Opus 4.5, OpenAI and xAI models.
+If not explicitly stated default medium reasoning effort was used during benchmark.

 |   Nr | model_name                         |   lineage |   lineage-8 |   lineage-64 |   lineage-128 |   lineage-192 |
 |-----:|:-----------------------------------|----------:|------------:|-------------:|--------------:|--------------:|